Skip to main content

 FieldTypeDefaultDescription

-idstringURL slug — requests go to /hook/{id}
+idstringURL path — requests go to /hook/{id}

 isolatedboolfalseRun the fork in isolated mode